 Dartington Hall Hotel is on the Dartington Estate – a truly inspiring retreat, set in 1,200 acres of rolling farmland and deer park with Bronze Age walls near the ancient market town of Totnes, in South Devon.

 Dartington Hall Hotel offers a wealth of things to do, with walks along the River Dart; 25 acres of Grade II* listed gardens to explore; craft, gift, fashion, food and beauty shops; and an independent cinema in a 14th century barn.

 The hotel bedrooms are arranged around a magnificent medieval courtyard – two of Henry VIII’s wives called it home for a short spell – with free Wi-Fi throughout (room service is not available).
-The White Hart Inn serves delicious cuisine prepared from fresh local produce.
+The White Hart Inn serves delicious cuisine prepared from fresh, local produce.

 The Dartington Estate hosts over 1,000 events each year including exhibitions, arts festivals, food fairs, opera, films, plus events focussed on wellbeing, happiness and society.
 Dartington Hall is committed to supporting the arts and positively contributing to society and our planet.